sameercodes28/KGVilla/docs/technical_architecture.md

 3. It sends the file + the rules to **Google Gemini** (the AI).

 ### Step 3: The Result
-The AI looks at the drawing, counts the walls, windows, and sockets, and checks them against the rules.
-It returns a list of items (e.g., "30m² Parquet Flooring - 15,000 kr").
-The website displays this as a nice chat message.
+The AI looks at the drawing and performs a "Chain of Thought" analysis:
+1.  **Scale & Segment:** Measures pixels to real-world meters.
+2.  **Infer Systems:** "See a kitchen?
+Add stove wiring and leakage trays."
+(Things not drawn but required).
+3.  **Price Assemblies:** Applies 2025 unit rates for specific wall/floor recipes (e.g., Wet Room Wall vs Standard Wall).
+4.  **Return Data:** Returns a structured JSON with a detailed cost breakdown.

 ---